mvolkmann/blog/src/web-dev-tips.md

 One syntax is to use chains of calls to the
 `then`, `catch`, and `finally` methods.
 Callback functions are passed to each of these methods.

-The `then` method can be passed one or two callback functions.
+- The `then` method can be passed one or two callback functions.
   If the promise resolves, the first callback is called with the resolved value.
   If the promise rejects, the second callback is called with the error.
-The `catch` method is passed one callback function that is called with the error only if the promise rejects.
+- The `catch` method is passed one callback function that is called with the error only if the promise rejects.
-The `finally` method is passed one callback function that is called last with no arguments after the promise either resolves or rejects.
+- The `finally` method is passed one callback function that is called last with no arguments after the promise either resolves or rejects.

-The other syntax is to use the `await` keyword, often inside a `try` block that has a corresponding `catch` blocks.
+The other syntax is to use the `await` keyword, often inside a `try` block that has a corresponding `catch` block.
 Many developers find this syntax easier to read.
 Note that when the `await` keyword is used inside a function, the function definition must begin with the `async` keyword.